maartenpaauw/home-assistant-community-themes/README.md

 ##  Installation

-Clone this repository in your existing `themes/` folder.
+Clone this repository in your existing (or create it) `themes/` folder.

 ```bash
 cd themes/